HSA vs. FSA: Choosing the Right Account for Your Health Care

 Unlike an FSA, you must meet the following requirements to contribute to a health savings account:

 - You are not claimed as a dependent on anyone else’s tax return.

 - You are covered under a high-deductible health plan (HDHP).

 Must Be Enrolled in a High-Deductible Health Plan

 An HSA is intended to help people offset the cost of high-deductible health plans (HDHPs).
 You must be enrolled in one of these plans to contribute to an HSA.

-In 2022, the minimum deductible for an HDHP is at least $1,400 for self-only coverage and $2,800 for family coverage.
+In 2023, the minimum deductible for an HDHP is at least $1,500 for self-only coverage and $3,000 for family coverage.
+In 2024, the amounts are $1,600 for self-only coverage and $3,200 for family coverage.
 The minimum deductible for these plans increases slightly each year.

 HSAs can pay for qualified medical expenses, like doctor’s visits, over-the-counter medication, prescription medications, dental expenses and more.